mk-fg/fgtk/README.md

 - link-refs :: Non-inline links like "\[mylink\]" have exactly one "\[mylink\]: URL" line for each.
 - link-refs-unneeded :: Inline URLs like "\[mylink\](URL)" when "\[mylink\]: URL" is also in the md.
+- link-anchor :: Not all headers have `<a name=hdr-...>` line.
+See also -a/--add-anchors option.
+- link-anchor-match :: Mismatch between header-anchors and hashtag-links pointing to them.
 - link-files :: Relative links point to an existing file (relative to them).
-- link-files-weird :: Relative links that start with non-letter/digit.
+- link-files-weird :: Relative links that start with non-letter/digit/hashmark.
 - link-files-git :: If .md file is in a git repo, warn if linked files are not under git control.
 - link-dups :: Multiple same-title links with URLs.
 - rx-in-code :: Command-line-specified regexp (if any) detected inside code block(s).